Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Wall-Crossing among Moduli Spaces of -stable Pairs

 which associates $v \in T_{q(z)}\bM^{\infty}(4,1)$ to $\widetilde{\cF}|_{\{z\}\times \PP^2}$ for $v\neq 0$ of $z\in \widetilde{\Omega}$.
 Note that the first isomorphism is the Kodaira-Spencer map and the others are from \eqref{eq1-1}.

 On the other hand, by the proof of Lemma \ref{lem1}, the kernel of the map $KS$ is isomorphic to the tangent space $T_{q(z)}\Omega$ at $q(z)$.
-Thus the modified sheaf along the normal direction of $\Omega$ is exactly a non split extension class in $\Ext^1((0,\cO_L),(1,\cO_C))$, which turn out a $0^+$-stable stable pair by direct calculation.
+Thus the modified sheaf along the normal direction of $\Omega$ is exactly a non split extension class in $\Ext^1((0,\cO_L),(1,\cO_C))$, which turns out to be a $0^+$-stable stable pair by direct calculation.
 Hence there is a birational morphism

 associated to $\widetilde{\cF}$ by the universal property of the moduli space $\bM^{0^+}(4,1)$.